-Incomplete grade (I grade)
+Incomplete grades (I grade)

-- · A student who is unable to take a final examination or meet other final coursework due to unusual circumstances may request an incomplete. - The decision to allow an incomplete is entirely at the discretion of the instructor. - If an incomplete is approved, the student is granted an extension of time to complete course requirements. - · An incomplete form must be submitted to the Registrar's Office specifying the terms and conditions of completing the incomplete. - · Incomplete coursework must be finished no later than the end of the subsequent semester. - If no final grade is awarded or the work is not completed, the temporary grade of an I is lapsed to a final F grade. - A student may file petition for an extension of the incomplete deadline if unanticipated extenuating circumstances prevented compliance with the deadline.
-Such circumstances may include: - The student has serious physical or mental health problems which are documented by statements from a physician or professional counselor. - The student has had a death or serious illness in the immediate family and this is documented. - The course instructor is on leave during the semester for removal. - Once an incomplete grade is recorded for a course a student may not, under any circumstances, drop the course.
+- A student who is unable to take a final examination or meet other final coursework due to unusual circumstances may request an incomplete. - The decision to allow an incomplete is entirely at the discretion of the instructor.
+It is not a right. - · If an incomplete is approved, the student is granted an extension of time to complete course requirements. - · An incomplete form must be submitted to the Registrar's office specifying the terms and conditions of completing the incomplete. - Incomplete coursework must be finished no later than the end of the subsequent semester. - · If no final grade is awarded or the work is not completed, the temporary grade is lapsed to a final F grade. - A student may file petition for an extension of the incomplete deadline if bona fide unanticipated extenuating circumstances prevented compliance with the deadline. - The student has serious physical or mental health problems which are documented by statements from a physician or professional counselor. - · The student has had a death or serious illness in the immediate family and this is documented by a physician's statement. - The course instructor is on leave during the semester for removal. - Once an incomplete grade is recorded for a course a student may not, under any circumstances, drop the course.